 But social licence took on a new meaning when the UK Government overturned a decision by Lancashire County Council to refuse Cuadrilla Resources’ plans.
 The voices of the people, through a democratic system, became irrelevant and social licence became a discourse of neo-liberalism, giving people an illusion of democracy.

 It turned out that people in UK towns and villages would have to stand up for themselves and protect their communities from an ideology, driven by neoliberalism, which considers people worthless in favour of multinational corporations, foreign private companies and lobbyists with close links to the government.
-These actions would have to be any peaceful means possible, including non-violent direct action in true British spirit.
+These actions would have to be by any peaceful means possible, including non-violent direct action in true British spirit.
 This was and is the only option if people are to establish the true principle of no social license.

 Corporate takeover and the illusion of democracy went one step further on the 24th November 2017, one day after a judge further granted an injunction against ‘persons unknown’ to the Swiss petrochemicals company INEOS at the Business High Court in London.